 When visiting Malaysia, citizens of Nepal can apply for a visa online.
 For residents of Nepal, an online Malaysia eVisa is available.
 The applicant does not need to be present when submitting an online application for a Malaysia e-Visa.
 The online application for a Malaysian visa requires a total of 6 documents.
 You can locate Malaysia's visa waivers here.

 The Malaysian government wants to set up a situation so Nepali tourists, businesspeople, students, and others can travel smoothly to Malaysia.
 The eVisa system is a novel concept.
 Foreign nationals can enter and travel to Malaysia for a specific amount of time using an official document called an e-visa.

 The Malaysian government offers two types of e-Visas:

 The Malaysian e-Visa for Nepalese Passport Holders is a single-entry visa that can be used at any of the international airports in Malaysia.
 However, it cannot be used to enter the sea.
-In the case of land transfers, a letter of motivation stating the purpose of the trip and the duration of the trip must also be submitted.
+In the case of land transfers, a letter of motivation stating the purpose of the trip and duration must also be submitted.

-Once issued, it is valid for 90 days and Nepalis traveling on a Malaysia e-Visa can enter Malaysia at any time within those 90 days for a period of up to 30 consecutive days.
+Once issued, it is valid for 90 days, and Nepalis traveling on a Malaysia e-Visa can enter Malaysia at any time within those 90 days for up to 30 consecutive days.
 Malaysia eVisa is only for tourist travel and cannot be extended.

-Nepali passport holders who are traveling to Malaysia for an extended period or intend to enter and exit the country repeatedly, or for reasons other than tourism, must make an appointment at the nearest Malaysian embassy or consulate.
-There they will receive the most appropriate travel document for their journey.
+Nepali passport holders traveling to Malaysia for an extended period or intending to enter and exit the country repeatedly or for reasons other than tourism must make an appointment at the nearest Malaysian embassy or consulate.
+They will receive the most appropriate travel document for their journey.